TheYogMehta/TheYogMehta/README.md

 ### Bald Karuta Hero#3781
 - description: A Discord Bot To Help You With Karuta Bot For **Free**
 - features : wishlist system , drop Analysis this feature does ocr on image and scan the database for its wishlist and sends it!  .. more features 😳
-- invite : Want It In Your Server? just drop join htttps://discord.gg/dankamigos and make a support ticket i can help you there!
+- invite : Want It In Your Server? [join my server](https://discord.gg/dankamigos) and make a support ticket i can help you there!

 ### Anime Downloader GUI
 - Description: Developed a fast and efficient Graphical User Interface (GUI) application for downloading anime.
 The GUI allows users to search for anime titles, select episodes, and download them with ease.
 The application is designed to provide a seamless experience for anime enthusiasts.